Out-of-Network Liability and Balance Billing

 How to obtain non-formulary drugs

-To begin the process for a formulary coverage review, you, your designee or your doctor can call Express Scripts at (800) 417-1764.
-Your doctor will receive a form to fill out and return.
+To begin the process for a formulary coverage review, ask your prescriber to submit an electronic prior authorization (ePA) request to Express Scripts.
+Alternatively, you, your designee or your doctor can call Express Scripts at 1-800-417-1764.
+Your doctor will receive a form to fill out and return via fax.
 Within 72 hours of receiving the request and information sufficient to complete the review, we will notify you of our determination of whether coverage is approved.
 An expedited review is available for exigent circumstances, meaning you have a condition that may seriously jeopardize your life, health or ability to regain maximum function, or are undergoing a current course of treatment using a non-formulary medication.
 We will respond to expedited reviews within 24 hours of receiving the request and information sufficient to complete the review.

 - If an exception is granted, the non-formulary drug and its refills will be covered for the duration of the prescription or, for an exigent circumstance, for the duration of the exigency.
 In addition, your out-of-pocket costs for that drug will accumulate toward your in-network maximum out-of-pocket amount.